-Divide the mixture equally between dariole molds.
-Bake for 15 to 20 minutes or until well risen and golden.
+Divide the mixture equally between dariole moulds.
+Bake for 15 to 20 minutes or until well-risen and golden.

 Cream together the sugar and butter in a mixing bowl until light and fluffy, using an electric beater or wooden spoon.
 Gradually beat in the eggs.

-Bake just above the center of the oven for about 20 minutes or until well-risen and golden and the cakes have shrunk away from the sides of the baking tins.
+Bake just above the centre of the oven for about 20 minutes or until well-risen and golden, and the cakes have shrunk away from the sides of the baking tins.

 Turn out onto a wire rack and leave to cool.
-Spread the jelly evenly over one cake and place the remaining cake on top.
+Spread the jam evenly over one cake and place the remaining cake on top.

 To prepare the icing, sift the icing sugar into a mixing bowl.
 Gradually mix in the water until a smooth paste is formed.
 It should coat the back of the spoon.
 Quickly beat out any lumps.
 Spread over the cake before the icing is set, and decorate around the edge with your decoration.

-Preheat the oven to 225°F/120°C. Put the egg whites in a large mixing bowl and beat until stiff with a balloon whisk or rotary or electric beater.
+Preheat the oven to 120°C/225°F/Gas mark 1.
+Put the egg whites in a large mixing bowl and beat until stiff with a balloon whisk, rotary, or electric beater.
 Fold in 1 tablespoon of the sugar, then beat again until smooth and satiny.
 It should stand in peaks.
 Fold in the remaining sugar with a large metal spoon.

-Put the meringue mixture into an icing bag fitted with a ½ inch plain pipe.
-Pipe into small rounds on parchment paper placed on a baking sheet.
+Put the meringue mixture into an icing bag fitted with a 1.25cm/½-inch plain pipe.
+Pipe into small rounds on baking paper placed on a baking sheet.
 Dredge with a little sugar.

 Bake in the oven for 1 to 2 hours or until the meringues are crisp and firm to the touch.
 If the meringues begin to turn brown, open the oven door slightly.

-Remove from the oven and leave to cool on a wire rack.
-Peel off the paper when the meringues are completely cold and sandwich together with the whipped cream just before serving.
-Makes approximately 6.
+Remove from the oven, and leave to cool on a wire rack.
+Peel off the paper when the meringues are completely cold, and sandwich together with the whipped cream just before serving.

 Meringues are easy to make if a few basic rules are followed.
 Make sure all your equipment is grease-free.
-Use 2 ounces of fine sugar for every egg white.
+Use 60g/2 ounces of fine sugar for every egg white.
 Refrigerate the egg whites for 24 hours before using.
-Do not overbeat once the sugar is added.
+Do not over beat once the sugar is added.
 Bake at a very low temperature.

-Preheat the oven to 300°F/150°C. Put the chocolate pieces in a heatproof bowl and stand it over a pan of hot water until melted, stirring occasionally.
-Spoon the chocolate into a greased 8-inch square cake tin or silicone baking pan.
+Preheat the oven to 150°C/300°F/Gas mark 3.
+Put the chocolate pieces in a heatproof bowl, and stand it over a pan of hot water until melted, stirring occasionally.
+Spoon the chocolate into a greased 20cm/8-inch square cake tin or silicone baking pan.
 Spread out over the bottom and leave to set.

 Meanwhile, cream together the butter and sugar until the mixture is light and fluffy.
 Beat in the egg thoroughly.
 Mix together the remaining ingredients and add to the creamed mixture.
 Spoon into the tin and spread over the set chocolate.